InteropIO/manager-example-basic-auth/README.md

 This will add the io.Manager Server as an additional application store.
 If you want the io.Manager Server to be the only app store, set the "appStores" top-level key to an empty array.

-This will also instruct Glue42 Enterprise to store Layouts and Application Preferences on the io.Manager Server.
+This will also instruct io.Connect Desktop to store Layouts and Application Preferences on the io.Manager Server.

 **Using a custom login screen**

 For basic authentication you can use the built in screen that comes as part of **Admin UI**.
-To enable the custom login screen, use the "ssoAuth" top-level key.
+To enable it use the "ssoAuth" top-level key in **system.json**.
 You need to point the login screen to the **Admin UI** url and add the **gd** query parameter.
 The **gd** query parameter is used to indicate that the login comes from io.Connect Desktop login page.

 ```json
 {